 Significant challenges exist in severe asthma, such as persistent exacerbations, hospitalizations, and symptoms contributing to poor quality of life.2

-Welcome to the EpiDashboard.
-Explore key learning content related to the ‘EpiFundamentals’ modules and meet the team of experts who have co-created this resource.
-Register for an account now to personalize your EpiDashboard and access additional supporting assets within our ‘Scientific and Resource Library’.Register now
+Welcome to the EpiDashboard!
+Explore key learning content related to epithelial science, meet the team of experts who have co-created this platform and visit our Resource Library for downloadable content and supporting resources.Scientific and Resource Library

 Overlapping and changing inflammatory pathways in response to an exacerbation, trigger, or treatment change highlight the complexity of severe asthma.1–4